-The thought of washing clothing and bedding, and then sleeping or basically wearing those chemicals for 24 hours is not a great thought.
+The thought of sleeping or wearing materials that had been washed in toxic chemicals is not a great thought.

 Finding Cleaner solutions